akaupang/macha/README.md

 ##### Post-installation setup
 After installation, the user must set the path to a local `cgenff` binary in `main.py` to be able to use CGenFF parameterization of ligands (not required for single- or double-stranded RNA, which are natively parameterized in CHARMM).

 For the CLI to work, a few variables should be set at the top of `manual_charmm_system_setup.sh`.
 The `macha_py_base` *must* point to the base directory of the python backend for this to be usable.
-If not set in the package version of `main.py`, the path to `cgenff` can be set here.
-A user can also choose to set the `charmm_bin_man` if a particular CHARMM binary should be used (by default, `charmm` is assumed to be in the $PATH).
+If not set in the package version of `main.py`, the path to `cgenff` can be set here using the variable `cgenff_bin`.
+A user can also choose to set the variable `charmm_bin_man`, if a particular CHARMM binary should be used (by default, `charmm` is assumed to be in the $PATH).

 For convenient usage of the CLI frontend, we recommend setting an alias in your `~/.bashrc` to `macha`, like so: